NREL/dgen/README.md

 - In spyder, open the dgen_model.py file.
 This is what we will run once everything is configured.

 ### E: Configure Scenario
 1. Open the blank input sheet located in ```dgen_os/excel/input_sheet_v_beta.xlsm ``` (don't forget to enable macros!).
-This file defines most of the settings for a scenario.Configure it depending on the desired model run and save a copy the input_scenarios folder, i.e. ```dgen_os/input_scenarios/my_scenario.xlsm```.
+This file defines most of the settings for a scenario.
+Configure it depending on the desired model run and save a copy in the input_scenarios folder, i.e. ```dgen_os/input_scenarios/my_scenario.xlsm```.

 See the Input Sheet Wiki page for more details on customizing scenarios.

 2. In the python folder, open ```pg_params_atlas.json``` and configure it to your local database.
 If you didn't change your username or password settings while setting up the docker container, this file should look like the below example: